jonathan-bower/DataScienceResources/README.md

 * [CrossValidated](http://stats.stackexchange.com/) - A question and answer site for people interested in statistics, machine learning, data analysis, data mining, and data visualization.
 * [StackOverflow](stackoverflow.com) - Language-independent collaboratively edited question and answer site for programmers.
 * [Kaggle](http://www.kaggle.com) - Model building competition and great resources for training and data.
-* [O'Reilly Media](http://shop.oreilly.com/category/get/data-science-kit.do) -They have a lot of content rich books available for Data Science and using the tools for excellent data science.
+* [O'Reilly Media](http://shop.oreilly.com/category/get/data-science-kit.do) - A lot of content rich books available and tutorials on using the tools.
-* [Quora](http://www.quora.com/) - Question and Answer site - lots of Data Science Content.
+* [Quora](http://www.quora.com/) - Question and answer site - lots of data science content and career content.

 ### Data Science Meetups in the Bay Area
 A great way to meet other Data Scientists and keep up to date with best practices.